gcapes/git-course/_episodes/10-rebasing.md

 This time we will replay our local branch onto to the remote branch.

 ```
 $ git rebase origin/master			# Rebase current branch onto origin/master
 ```
 {: .bash}

-Note that this only works because we just did a `git fetch`.
+Note that this syntax only works because we just did a `git fetch`.
-Typically, you would use `git pull --rebase` to combine the fetch and rebase steps.
+Typically, you would use `git pull --rebase` instead, which combines the fetch and rebase steps.

 > ## Merge conflicts during a rebase
 > Depending what changes we have made, there may be conflicts we have to fix in order to rebase.